leanprover/theorem_proving_in_lean4/tactics.rst

     example (h₁ : f 0 = 0) (h₂ : k = 0) : f k = 0 :=
     by rw [h₂, h₁]

 By default, ``rw`` uses an equation in the forward direction, matching the left-hand side with an expression, and replacing it with the right-hand side.
-The notation ``-t`` can be used to instruct the tactic to use the equality ``t`` in the reverse direction.
+The notation ``←t`` can be used to instruct the tactic to use the equality ``t`` in the reverse direction.

 .. code-block:: lean